Field Studies in the Evolution of Animal Behavior

 Course Format

-This will be a demanding course for mature dedicated students.
-Willingness to participate in class activities and independent work is required during official class hours.
+Willingness to participate in a professional and collaborative manner is required during official class hours.
 Additional work is encouraged during the evenings and at other times of the week as the student's schedule permits.
 Students in charge of caring for captive animals will be expected to care for them meticulously throughout the week and to arrange for another student to take over this responsibility on days when this is impossible.

-I will be living at the station and want to be available to you for research support and academic, course-related discussion during the entire week.
+I will be living at the station all summer, enjoying meals a the commissary, and will be available to you for research support and all manner of course-related discussion during the entire week.
 I love my work and this course and am hopelessly afflicted with an overwhelming desire to assist and guide curious motivated students!

 More on the Design of the Course